et9719/GreenwoodAS/README.md

 - First, I created a new repository by clicking new in the GitHub repository menu
 - I used the Code-institute-Org/gitpod-full-template and created a repository name.
 - I continued by clicking in the create repository button at the bottom of the page.
-- When it had been created I then went to settings.
+- When it had been created, I then went to settings.
 - Scrolled down to Github pages where it says "Pages settings now has its own dedicated tab!
 Check it out here!"
 And I followed the link.
 - When on Github pages I selected the source to be the main branch and pressed save.
-- A message then pops up that says " Your site is ready to be published at  Your site is published at https://et9719.github.io/GreenwoodAS/" and when clicked on will take you to the site.
+- A message then pops up that says, " Your site is ready to be published at Your site is published at https://et9719.github.io/GreenwoodAS/" and when clicked on will take you to the site.

  ## Credits